 The Student Lecture Series – Essay Competition

-Park National Bank is excited to partner with The New Albany Community Foundation to provide an essay contest for all students attending the 2022-2023 lectures in person or virtually.
-Students will get the opportunity to share their perspectives from two of the 2023 lectures and win up to a $500 scholarship award from Park.
-After each lecture, the top three submissions will be selected, with the winner earning a $500 scholarship award, second place getting $250 and $100 going to the third-place winner.
-Park is a proud supporter of education in our communities and we look forward to celebrating our wonderful students during this lecture series.
+Park National Bank is excited to partner with The New Albany Community Foundation to provide an essay contest for all students attending the 2023-2024 lectures in person or virtually.
+Students will get the opportunity to share their perspectives from two of the 2024 lectures and one student will win a $1,000 scholarship award from Park.
+Park is a proud supporter of education in our communities, and we look forward to celebrating our wonderful students during this lecture series.

 General Instructions

-- Students will have approximately two weeks to submit their essay or video.
+- Students will have approximately one week to submit their essay or video following the lecture.

-- The top 3 winners will be announced and the awards will be presented at the next lecture.
-The scholarship checks will be mailed directly to the winners from Park National Bank.
+- The winner will be announced and the award will be presented at the next lecture.
+The scholarship check will be mailed directly to the winner from Park National Bank.

 - Your submission is your agreement for Park National Bank/The New Albany Community Foundation to use part or all of your submission for future marketing and fundraising initiatives.